cheatsnake/backend-cheats/README.md

 -   ### Object-oriented programming

     [OOP](https://en.wikipedia.org/wiki/Object-oriented_programming) is one of the most successful and convenient approaches for modeling real-world things.
-This approach combines several very important principles which allow to write modular, extensible and loosely coupled code.
+This approach combines several very important principles which allow writing modular, extensible, and loosely coupled code.

     -   Understanding [Classes](<https://en.wikipedia.org/wiki/Class_(computer_programming)>)
         > A class can be understood as a custom data type (a kind of template) in which you describe the structure of future objects that will implement the class.
 Classes can contain `properties` (these are specific fields in which data of a particular data type can be stored) and `methods` (these are functions that have access to properties and the ability to manipulate, modify them).